images

 How I managed my work and hobbies during Covid – 19

-At the beginning of the pandemic, I almost “lost myself”, because we had to be under mandatory quarantine, we had to adopt new ways of living.
+At the beginning of the pandemic, I almost “lost myself” because we had to be under mandatory quarantine and we had to adopt new ways of living.
 My day started by shuffling around the house, being locked up, and only going out when necessary.
-I must confess it was very hard, because I had so many things to do simultaneously and I didn't have time for myself, even to brush my hair and it was quite rare, believe me.
+I must confess it was very hard because I had so many things to do simultaneously and I didn't have time for myself, even to brush my hair, and it was quite rare, believe me.
 I couldn’t do the things I loved doing.
-I had no space and time to listen to good jazz music, which is a therapy for me, or going out for a run, cooking special and elaborate dishes, or at least playing MasterChef.
-Nothing was possible during quarter two and middle of quarter three of last year.
+I had no space and time to listen to jazz music, as a therapy, or go out for a run, cook special dishes, or indulge in a game of MasterChef.
+These all activities were not feasible during quarter two and middle of quarter three of last year.

 Then, I realized that I should stop complaining because nothing would change fast.
-The number of Covid-19 cases was increasing day by day, measures imposed by the Government were still tight, quarantine stretched to months and everything was akin to a complete lock down.
-Fortunately, we didn’t reach the stage of complete lock down.
+The number of Covid-19 cases was increasing day by day, measures imposed by the government were still tight, quarantine stretched to months, and everything was akin to a complete lockdown.
+Fortunately, we didn’t reach the stage of complete lockdown.
 So, I started talking with myself and concluded that I should adapt myself to the new situation.
-In other words I reprimanded myself, Ducla, instead of complaining take advantage of the situation and look at it as an opportunity.
+In other words, I reprimanded myself, saying Ducla, instead of complaining, take advantage of the situation and look at it as an opportunity.

 • Share